denten-papers/blunt-instrumental/blunt.md

 traditional research activities of a historian, a literary scholar, or a philosopher.

-But in this essay, I would like to temper some of the enthusiasm behind blunt instrumentalism (of a certain kind) in the DH community, this with the hopes of focusing our efforts and to mitigate a measure of criticism directed against the discipline.[^4] I make a case here against the prevalent and often fetishized concern with making tools: software, apps, and web services.
-A related thesis, but one that is more difficult to articulate succinctly, is aimed at the confusion between tools and methods---a confusion both subtle and pervasive in the practices of the emerging humanities.

-I will take it as a matter of shared knowledge and intuition that the first wave of DH was defined, to a large extent, by tools and tool making.[^5] A cursory look at the list of recent NEH Digital Humanities Start-Up grantees shows that the majority of the funded projects involve a tool-making component.[^6] Serving as an interface (literally) between the discipline and the public, tools have the allure bringing the humanities out of the ivory tower and into the world, moving from the merely theoretical to the applied, the creative, and the agile.
-For those frustrated with the solipsistic excesses of high theory, with its contentious distinctions and large personalities, tool-making offered an activity that is collaborative, inclusive, and interdisciplinary, not by words alone but also in action.

-But the warm glow of several bright success stories which illuminates the pragmatics of the struggle for ever-diminishing resources can also obscure a field littered with the corpses of abandonware.
-For every Zotero there are dozens of obscure projects, representing hundreds of hours spent writing grants and developing software.
+But in this essay, I would like to make a pragmatic case against a specific mode of tool making, practiced within the digital humanities and beyond, of the sort that confuses tools with methods.
+More perniciously, the kind of tools I have in mind prevent or discourage a critical engagement with methodology.
+To be clear: much work needs to be done in the area of improving humanities infrastructure.
+The care of instruments that enable research and collaboration within our community is not in question here.
+Rather, I am concerned with tools that offer the promise of easy insight.
+To put the question most acutely, can research and tool-making ever be practiced apart from each other, in any field?
+Imagine a telescope that shows a wondrous constellation to a group of astronomers who are, however, uncertain about its actual existence.
+They do not know whether the starts they are observing are real or whether they are an artifact of the telescope.
+This, in short, is a tool-wielder's dilemma.
+Contemporary research instrumentation in our field, from natural language processing to network analysis, is complex enough to require tool makers whose knowledge may outstrip our own.
+And when it does, we can no longer be certain of received observation.

+What of tools?
+The best kind of tools are of our own devising.
+After spending days at wrangling a particularly messy data set, full of inconsistencies and extraneous markup, I might write a script that automates clean up.
+I might then release it as a library to help others who face the same problem.
+With time, I I would add a graphical user interface or release my code as a web service.
+These are small acts of kindness that lift all boats.
+They accelerate the research capabilities of the whole community.
+I would do nothing to discourage such altruistic sharing.
+But let us make sure that in making tools we do not forget the lessons of numerous forgotten projects, of the sort that did not find an audience or make an impact.
+And let us ask, why?
+For every line of code running Pandoc, NLTK, and Zotero there are thousands of abandoned lines, which nevertheless represents hard work and aspiration by many talented individuals.
 Even in failure (by conventional standards) these projects are an important part of progress and innovation.[^7] Much can be learned from them.
-One of the most important lessons for me is that the university is a uniquely terrible place to develop software.
+I offer here the lessons from some of my own failures.
+Fundamentally, I have come to believe that that the university is a uniquely terrible place to develop "big" software.
+We are much better placed to remain agile: to tinker and to experiment.

 I offer the following from an incomplete list as to the reasons why:

 1. Software is easy (cheap and fun) to build relative to the difficulty (expense and drudgery) of maintenance.
 "90% of coding is debugging.
 The other